Photo of a home with fall decor and text over top that says, "Seasonal plumbing tips: Keep your home in top shape this fall"

 15. Inspect your appliances

-From a newly installed appliance to an appliance that you’ve had for years, fall is a good time to check to see how your appliances are performing.
+Whether you have a new appliance or one you’ve used for years, fall is a great time to check how they are working.
 Have you noticed any odd noises?
 Is your washer or dishwasher not cleaning as well as it used to?
-Inspecting your appliances regularly can help you identify the need to clean, repair or replace your appliances before they cause major problems or water damage.

 16. Make sure your septic tank pumping is on schedule